MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-mex-scope.md

 Microsoft makes no representations, warranties, or guarantees about the timeliness or completeness of any tax or regulatory update that it provides, and, to the maximum extent that is permitted under applicable law, disclaims all implied warranties and conditions, such as implied warranties or conditions of merchantability and fitness for a particular purpose.

 ## Supported features
-The following table lists the specific features that Microsoft delivers and supports as part of the Mexican localizations for Microsoft Dynamics AX and Finance and Operations.
+The following table lists the specific features that Microsoft delivers and supports as part of the Mexican localizations for past and present versions of our product.

 <table>
 <thead>
 <tr>
 <th>Area</th>
 <th>Item</th>
-<th>AX 2009</th>
+<th>Dynamics AX 2009</th>
-<th>AX 2012 RTM-R2</th>
+<th>Dynamics AX 2012 RTM-R2</th>
-<th>AX 2012 R3</th>
+<th>Dynamics AX 2012 R3</th>
-<th>Finance and Operations</th>
+<th>Finance</th>
 </tr>
 </thead>
 <tbody>